wzy820715/recruit-android/README.md

 ## Tech
 > **_NOTE:_**
-Please stick to **Dagger 2** and the **View System** for this exercise.
+Please stick to **Dagger 2** and the **View System (XML)** for this exercise.
-While Hilt and Compose are great, we are not looking to evaluate you on those for _this_ exercise.
+While Hilt and Compose are great, we are not looking to evaluate you on those for this exercise.

 - Native Android frameworks only (no Flutter sorry)
 - Aside from the above, use whatever libraries you are comfortable with
+- If you are unfamiliar with a something in the exercise template, leave a note and change it to better suite you.